parental alienation family law

 How the court views a parent’s struggle with drug and/or alcohol abuse

 A parent’s struggle with drug or alcohol abuse can have a hugely detrimental impact on their relationship with their children.
 There are varying risks posed by parents under the influence of drugs or an excessive amount of alcohol whilst children are in their care.
 Parental capacity can be severely impaired by these sorts of addictions.
 Lack of sufficient attention or supervision may arise when a parent is a regular user of cannabis.
 At the other end of the spectrum, persons using crystal methamphetamine or ‘Ice’ often exhibit violent tendencies, which can be a real risk to a child’s physical safety.
-Under the Federal Circuit Court Rules 2001, parties are required to disclose any allegations of drug and alcohol use prior to filing an application in the Federal Circuit Court.
+Parties are required to disclose any allegations of drug and alcohol use prior to filing an application in the Federal Circuit Court.
 So what sort of effect will such allegations have on parenting proceedings?

 The best interests of the child